evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 <figcaption><h4>BMW iX3</h4></figcaption></figur>

-A head-up display is an optional system that presents speed and other important driver information just in front of the driver in the windshield.
+A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.

 ## Infotainment